-- (a) What lead time would you require to implement the proposed requirements?
+Question 12 (a) What lead time would you require to implement the proposed requirements?
 Please explain the assumptions that you have used in making this assessment.
 As a consequence, what do you believe is an appropriate mandatory effective date for IFRS 9?
-Please explain. - (b) Do you agree with the proposed transition requirements?
+Please explain. (b) Do you agree with the proposed transition requirements?
 Why or why not?
-If not, what changes do you recommend and why? - (c) Do you agree with the proposed relief from restating comparative information on transition?
-If not, why? - 43.
-As stated in the ASB's response to both the 2009 ED and the SD, our constituents continue to believe that the implications for IT system changes from this standard are likely to be extensive.
-As a result, we would suggest a suitable lead time to implement the proposed requirements.
+If not, what changes do you recommend and why? (c) Do you agree with the proposed relief from restating comparative information on transition?
+If not, why? · •

+40. As stated in the ASB's response to both the 2009 ED and the SD, we continue to believe that the implications for IT system changes from this standard are likely to be extensive.
+As a result, we would suggest a lead time of three years to implement the proposed requirements.
 This should not prevent the IASB from permitting entities to apply the standard earlier if they have completed their transition before the mandatory date.